-Transaction: Type: Approving Authority Conditions and Restrictions: Negative Easement Chancellor "Negative Easement" means an easement that prevents or limits NSHE from using its property in a manner in which it would otherwise be entitled.
+Transaction: Туре: Approving Authority Conditions and Restrictions: Negative Easement Chancellor "Negative Easement" means an easement that prevents or limits NSHE from using its property in a manner in which it would otherwise be entitled.
 A negative easement does not grant the holder any right to possession of the property.
 For example, a conservation easement is a negative easement.
-A negative easement may be approved by the Chancellor provided that (i) the Chancellor determines that the easement is consistent with the applicable campus master plan and that the granting of the easement is in the best interest of the System, (ii) the easement will not adversely impact the value and use of the property, and (iii) notice of intent to grant the easement is given to the members of the Business, Finance and Facilities Committee of the Board of Regents at least fifteen (15) days prior to the granting of the easement.
+A negative easement may be approved by the Chancellor provided that (i) the Chancellor determines that the easement is consistent with the applicable campus master plan and that the granting of the easement will not adversely impact the value and use of the property, and (iii) notice of intent to grant the easement is given to the members of the Business, Finance and Facilities Committee of the Board of Regents at least fifteen (15) days prior to the granting of the easement.
 Utility Easement Chancellor "Utility Easement" means an easement that allows a utility company to use or access NSHE property.
 Notwithstanding the foregoing, a utility easement that relates to a utility surface structure that occupies more than 10,000 square feet shall constitute an affirmative easement.
-A utility easement may be approved by the Chancellor provided that (i) the Chancellor determines that easement is consistent with the applicable campus master plan and that the granting of the easement is in the best interest of the System, (ii) the easement will not adversely impact the value and use of the property, and (iii) notice of intent to grant the easement is given to the members of the Business, Finance and Facilities Committee of the Board of Regents at least fifteen (15) days prior to the granting of the easement.
+A utility easement may be approved by the Chancellor provided that (i) the Chancellor determines that easement is consistent with the applicable campus master plan and that the granting of the easement will not adversely impact the value and use of the property, and (iii) notice of intent to grant the easement is given to the members of the Business, Finance and Facilities Committee of the Board of Regents at least fifteen (15) days prior to the granting of the easement.
 Public Easement Chancellor "Public Easement" means an easement granted to a governmental entity allowing use or access to NSHE property for a public purpose.
 For example, an easement that allows the construction and maintenance of a bus stop.
 Notwithstanding the foregoing, a Public Easement that encompasses more than 10,000 square feet shall constitute an affirmative easement.
 A public easement may be approved by the Chancellor provided that (i) the Chancellor determines that the easement is consistent with the applicable campus master plan and that the granting of the easement is in the best interest of the System, and (ii) notice of intent to grant the easement is given to the members of the Business, Finance and Facilities Committee of the Board of Regents at lease fifteen (15) days prior to the granting of the easement.